imeleges/REMA_Dubai/README.md

 #### Adding new features

-Data enrichment step to append or enhance collected data with relevant context obtained from other columns.
+Data enrichment step here is to append or enhance collected data with relevant context obtained from other columns.

 `Address` - column containing listing's address was split into columns: city, area, bulding name and tower complex name.
 `Date` - column was split into four: Year, Month, Day and Weekday